When and Where to Plant Hydrangeas for Best Growth?

 Sunlight Requirements

-• The amount of sunlight exposure that is ideal for hydrangeas is 4 to 6 hours of the morning sun.
+- The amount of sunlight exposure that is ideal for hydrangeas is 4 to 6 hours of morning sun.

-• One variety of hydrangea plants that can tolerate full sun is panicle hydrangeas.
-Varieties like oakleaf hydrangeas thrive the best under the shade.
+- One variety of hydrangea plants that can tolerate full sun is the panicle hydrangea.
+Varieties like oakleaf hydrangeas thrive best under the shade.

 Soil Conditions

-• It thrives best in well-draining and fertile soils that are dense in organic matter.
+- It thrives best in well-draining and fertile soils that are dense in organic matter.
+Many gardeners find that utilizing natural soil enrichment methods during the preparation stage helps create the perfect nutrient-rich environment for young roots.

 Climate and Hardiness Zones

-• For cold climates, choose hydrangeas that are cold-hardy.
+- For cold climates, choose hydrangeas that are cold-hardy.
 The hydrangea varieties that can thrive in colder climates are smooth hydrangeas and panicle hydrangeas.
-They can tolerate temperatures as low as -30°F.
+They can tolerate temperatures as low as -30°F. Even for hardy varieties, young plants are more vulnerable; following a winter care guide for hydrangeas can ensure your new shrubs survive their first freeze.

 Watering Needs